 ContractorsLISA and Ravikumar, Plumbtech Engineers, ACHU P. Enterprises

-From the architect.
+Text description provided by the architects.
 Lateral House is located in a Bangalore and has been built for a young family, which looked to me for something pure.
 The brief however had a strict adherence to keep costs low and to abide by numerous Vaastu principles.

 The attempt was to create a sculptural space which along with being bright and airy, segregated public and private spaces, played dramatically with scale and proportion and lastly and very importantly allow for a self sufficient unit which absorbs Bangalore's beautiful climate even if the sites next door were to be built a foot away from it.
 (A growing trend in Bangalore)